Who can use this feature

 You need a Figma account to use plugins and widgets or duplicate Community files

-You need a Community profile to follow profiles, like resources, or add comments.
+You need a Community profile to follow profiles or add comments

 The Figma Community is a space where people, teams, and organizations can publish files, plugins, and widgets.
 Join the Community to discover resources and support other creators.

 Our vision is to make design accessible to all, and the Community is one part of that vision.
 Help us build an inclusive space where people from around the world can share and discover creative work.

 Explore the Figma Community

 You can find resources by browsing through feature categories, top tags, and rotating resource collections curated by Figma.
 You can also search for specific resources and creators by name, tags, or profile handle (for example, @learn).
 Enter your search term in the Search field at the top of the screen and press Enter.